RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 Additionally, these frameworks implement their own object models that are often very complex to extend.
 While usage of frameworks is often well documented, extending them usually is not.

 I also think that the extreme pricing on some of these frameworks is due to the sheer economics of competing with... free.
 The component vendor  companies once enjoyed wide adoption of their frameworks at more reasonable costs.
-Now they are fighting against the tide of free open source frameworks (like Bootstrap) that are often much less features and provide mediocre functionality.
+Now they are fighting against the tide of free open source frameworks (like Bootstrap) that are often much less featured and provide mediocre functionality.
 The only way these companies can stay afloat is by charging an arm and a leg to make up for the enormous development cost and by sticking that cost to Enterprise customers with deep pockets.
 The little guy is pretty much priced out of the market for most of these frameworks.

 This is a nasty devaluation side effect of OSS that has driven out the middle market - you now see either free (and often mediocre) or high end expensive components.
 There's little middle ground.